sieve-project/sieve/docs/demo.md

 ```
 python3 run.py -p rabbitmq-operator -t recreate-rabbitmq-cluster -m learn
 ```
-The command will run test workload `recreate-rabbitmq-cluster`, collect the events and side effects, infer the causality and generate the time-travel config.
+The command will run the test workload `recreate-rabbitmq-cluster`, collect the events and side effects, infer the causality and generate the time-travel config.

 After it finishes, you will see
 ```